Written by Grant Maloy Smith, the data acquisition expert

 Data Loggers are differentiated from DAQ systems in that they have slower sample rates, and are meant to record slowly changing data over a long period of time - days, weeks, months or even years.
 In addition, data loggers are typically much smaller, less expensive, and highly portable.

 Strip Chart Recorders

-Strip Chart Recorders, sometimes also referred to as oscillographic recorders, were originally based on moving pens which traced incoming signals on a moving chart.
-While faster than data loggers, they were still limited by the ability of the pen moving back and forth on a gridded width of the paper.
+Strip Chart Recorders, sometimes also referred to as oscillographic recorders, were originally based on moving pens that traced incoming signals on a moving chart.
+While faster than data loggers, they were still limited by the ability of the pen to move back and forth on a gridded width of the paper.
 This bandwidth was typically limited to 40 to 70 Hz or times per second.

 Therefore, regardless of the analog bandwidth of the sensor of signal conditioning amplifiers, the strip chart recorder’s bandwidth was limited by the physics of moving a pen back and forth across a given width.
 Chart recorders were used frequently in parallel with computer-based DAQ systems, which originally lacked a real-time display.